CCD729/ccd729.github.io/_pages/about.md

 ---
 I am a game developer, a software engineer, a designer, an FPS lover, a game streamer, and a current graduate student at UC Santa Cruz studying Games and Playable Media.
 I am passionate about creating fascinating experiences for players and making brilliant ideas come alive on the screen, with interest in interactive design and adaptive game AI.
 I love to explore implementations of interesting mechanics when I make my games, and I enjoy working with teams to collaborate on many great projects on larger scales.

 In my undergraduate studies, I created a goal-oriented action planner to test the possibilities of AI to adapt to abstract human input and plan dynamically.
+I also worked solo and with teams and developed many games in different genres and scales.
+Our capstone game _KANGARUMBLE_ won the *Capstone Production Award* and *Peer Choice Award (overall excellence)* at UCSC Games Showcase 2020.

 Last fall, during my first term in grad school, I worked with Microsoft dev team to develop a mod for _Age of Empires 4_.
 At the same time, I helped Professor Brian Hansen's research on game audio generation with neural network processing by creating a Unity project and connecting the project to the trained model through Open Sound Control (OSC) and Puredata (Pd).